sourabhbhavsar007/recipe-management-system/README.md

 ```
 - Update Recipe
 	- Update recipe service is used to update existing recipe.
-Following is the api url and sample json.
+Following is the api endpoint and sample json.
 It is PUT request which accept JSON body for recipe alongwith ID as path parameter.

 ```
 		PUT